HomagGroup/HOMAG-Connect/Applications/MaterialManager/Samples/Read/Edgebands/Readme.md

 <h1 id="readEdgebandData"> Read edgeband data</h1>

-With the Homag Connect materialManager edgebands client, the edgebands related data can be retrieved from materialManager for further programmatic evaluation.
+With the HOMAG Connect materialManager edgebands client, the edgebands related data can be retrieved from materialManager for further programmatic evaluation.

 <strong>Example:</strong>